WHEN AND WHERE CAN I GO ON HOLIDAY?

 Will my room be cleaned during my stay?

 Yes, definitely.
 But, in some hotels, room cleaning during your stay may be less frequent or on an on-demand basis, to reduce unnecessary contact with staff.
 At some hotels, in-room facilities such as tea and coffee, minibars and room service may be unavailable to reduce unnecessary contact.
+And, towels may be changed less frequently.

 Can I pay for any extras in my hotel by cash?